KL13NT/cppbasics/module-8/README.md

 # Module-8 [WIP]
 > We've seen how we can declare, initialise, use, point, and pass variables around our code.
-But what if we want to group a some variables together?
+But what if we want to group some variables together?
 This is why structs [short for data structures] were made.

 ## Introduction
 Let's imagine a road.
 You see a car on that road, and think to yourself.
 That car has 4 wheels, 5 seats, an engine at the front, a large trunk, and is a 4Wheel-Drive vehicle.
 All those aspects are `members` of the `struct` car.
 This is exactly how structs work.